abdullaabdukulov/02-Data-Science-My-First-Scraper-Ds/README.md

-# Description
+## Task

-The my_first_scraper.py project is a very interesting project in which the python bs4 library is involved.
+The my_first_scraper.py project task is about getting github trending from 25 people on github trending

-# Task
+## Description

-The my_first_scraper.py task is very simply written in an understandable way.
+my_first_scraper.py project is very interesting project in this project we need to copy code from 25 people's github treding

-# Usage
+## Installation

-My_first_scraper.py project is useful to use, I recommend this project to others.
+In my_first_scraper.py project, I have installed python libraries, these are bs4 and requests libraries

-# Installation
+## Usage

-There are two python libraries used in my_first_scraper.py, bs4 and requests, so there is no problem installing them.
+In this project I used python libraries requests and beautifulsoup4